 - Sadness is an emotion.
 Depression is a clinical pattern of mood, sleep, appetite, energy, concentration, and self-view.

-- Sadness comes and goes with what is happening.
-Depression does not lift in the usual way.
+- Sadness comes and goes with what's happening.
+Depression doesn't lift in the usual way.

-- Sadness does not require treatment.
+- Sadness doesn't require treatment.
 Depression usually does.

-- If a low mood has lasted more than two weeks and is changing how you eat, sleep, work, or relate to people, it is worth talking to a clinician.
+- If a low mood has lasted more than two weeks and is changing how you eat, sleep, work, or relate to people, it's worth talking to a clinician.

 The short version

 Sadness is an emotion that arrives in response to a specific loss, disappointment, or stressor.
 It usually resolves with time, support, and a change in circumstances.
-It does not require treatment.
+It doesn't require treatment.

 Depression, in a clinical sense, is a recognizable pattern of mood, energy, sleep, appetite, concentration, motivation, and self-view that lasts at least two weeks, represents a clear change from how a person usually feels, and interferes with work, school, or relationships.
 Depression often responds to treatment.
 Most people with it improve substantially when they get adequate care.